OpenFAST/openfast/docs/source/user/modules/beamdyn/index.rst

-BeamDyn User’s Guide and Theory Manual
+BeamDyn User Guide and Theory Manual
 ======================================

 .. only:: html